- Nouha Ben Yebdri at Centro de Arte Dos de Mayo, Madrid

 - Ichraf Nasri at WIELS | Contemporary art centre, Brussels

 Nasri (Tunisia, 1988) is a multidisciplinary artist working between photography, installation, video, and writing.
 She earned an MA at the Ecoles supérieure des Beaux Arts in Sousse, Tunisia, before moving to Belgium and completing an MA at La Cambre arts visuels.
-Ichraf lives and work in Brussels, and she is co-founder and member of GUSH collective.
+Ichraf lives and works in Brussels, and she is co-founder and member of GUSH collective.

 A contemporary art institution without a collection, WIELS presents temporary exhibitions by national and international artists, both emerging and established.
 Through these and a host of complementary activities, it is a site of creation and for discussions of current events and issues starting with art and architecture.
 Housed in a 1930s brewery, WIELS opened in 2007 and has exhibition halls, a cinema, studios for artists-in-residence, a café and bookshop.